axvr/vivid.vim/README.md

 Plugin 'tpope/vim-fugitive', { 'enabled': 1, }  " Add and enable plugin by default
 Plugin 'tpope/vim-fugitive', {                  " Other options to provide to Vivid
         \ 'name': 'Fugitive',                   " Change the name to use to refer to the pluguin
-        \ 'path': 'fugitive.vim',               " Change the folder the plugin is in to avoid nameing collisions
+        \ 'path': 'fugitive.vim',               " Change the folder the plugin is in to avoid naming collisions
         \ 'enabled': 1,                         " Auto-enable plugin, can be set to 1 or 0, the default is 0
         }
 ```

 #### Installing Plugins

-Vivid allows you to install plugins so you don't have to install them your self.
+Vivid allows you to install plugins so you don't have to manually install them your self.
 The ``vivid#install()`` function can be used in two different ways.
 By providing no arguments to the install function, Vivid will install all Plugins which were added to Vivid.
 The other way is to provide arguments for the install function (plugin names) and Vivid will install only those plugins. e.g. ``call vivid#install('plugin-name-one', 'plugin-name-two')``

 If a plugin is enabled which is not installed, Vivid will automatically install that plugin.

 Sometimes a plugin may break, sometimes due user fiddling or even broken Git history.
 To fix this problem use the ``vivid#clean`` function and provide it the name of the plugin.
 This will remove all of the plugin information.
 After doing this install the plugin again.

-#### Upgrading Plugins
+#### Updating Plugins

-* Upgrading plugins: `call vivid#upgrade()`, `PluginUpgrade`
+* Updating plugins: `call vivid#update()`, `PluginUpdate`

 #### Enabling Plugins